Open Days 2016 - Booking is now open.

 Typical entry requirements

-AAB grade A levels or equivalent, the A grades to be from two of the following: Biology, Chemistry, Geography, Geology, Maths or Physics.
+AAB grade A levels or an equivalent standard in other qualifications approved by the University, the A grades to be from two of the following: Biology, Chemistry, Geography, Geology, Maths or Physics.

-You can find a list of equivalent qualifications on the Entry Requirements page.
+You can find a list of an equivalent standard in other qualifications approved by the University on the Entry Requirements page.

 For details of our English Language entry requirements please see here